pyeventsourcing/kurrentdbclient/README.md

 The required `events` argument is expected to be a sequence of new event objects.
 The `NewEvent` class should be used to construct new event objects.
 The `append_to_stream()` operation is atomic, so that either all or none of the new events will be recorded.
-It is not possible with EventStoreDB atomically to record new events in more than one stream.
+It is not possible with KurrentDB atomically to record new events in more than one stream.

 This method has an optional `timeout` argument, which is a Python `float` that sets a maximum duration, in seconds, for the completion of the gRPC operation.